Skip to content

 1. Open a pull request with changes to your Terraform code.

-You can also manually trigger a Plan operation by commenting terrateam plan on the pull request.
+You can manually trigger another Plan by commenting terrateam plan on the pull request.

 Apply

-1. Ensure that the pull request has a successful Plan operation.
+1. Ensure your pull request has a successful Plan operation.

 2. Comment terrateam apply on the pull request.

-4. Merge the pull request to complete the changes.
+6. Merge the pull request to complete your workflow.

 Apply Requirements